FindMySchool LogoFindMySchool

 IB Commitment at Sixth Form.
 Since 2017, the sixth form offers exclusively the International Baccalaureate Diploma.
 This is a major strength for university-bound students and those valuing international perspectives, but a potential limitation for students seeking traditional A-levels or vocational pathways.
 External sixth form students entering must commit to the IB curriculum.

 Distance and Catchment.
 While there is no formal catchment area, distance from the school gate becomes a tiebreaker once test scores are accounted for.
 Families living more than a mile away face real disadvantage in the admissions process.
-The last distance offered data is not published, but the tight subscription ratio suggests significant geographic concentration of successful applicants.
+The furthest distance at which a place was offered data is not published, but the tight subscription ratio suggests significant geographic concentration of successful applicants.

 Bexley Grammar School delivers academic excellence within a school community that explicitly values compassion, resilience, and collaborative learning.
 The GCSE outcomes rank in the top 5% in England, the Ofsted rating is Outstanding across all categories, and the Sixth Form's exclusive IB provision creates genuine international-mindedness alongside academic rigour.
 The school successfully balances competitive academic culture with genuine breadth: the samba group sits alongside the symphony orchestra, skateboard-making alongside robotics, drama competitions alongside rugby fixtures.
 The house system creates a sense of belonging and healthy competition that extends beyond pure academics.